 - You must have an existing PacketFabric interface.
 You need this to provision your virtual circuit.
 For more information, see Create a Port.

-Select a service and location
+Select a marketplace service

 Specify circuit details

 Select the provider port to which you want to connect.

 Select the PacketFabric access port to use for your side of the virtual circuit.
 This can be an access port or a Dedicated cloud port.

 You are billed a set amount each month, regardless of how much data you transfer.

 If you select this option, you are also asked to specify the speed and contract length.

 The speed you set is the capacity for outgoing data on your connection (data from your interface to the marketplace provider).
 You can limit the speed for incoming data under Rate Limit below.

 IMPORTANT: At this time, we only automatically limit the speeds you can select to your port capacity.